HeshamAbdallah02/installment-system/START_HERE.md

 ### Simple & Clean

+- ✅ No local database installation
 - ✅ No Docker required
 - ✅ No Redis needed
-- ✅ Direct PostgreSQL installation
+- ✅ Cloud-hosted PostgreSQL (Supabase)
 - ✅ Minimal dependencies
 - ✅ Easy to understand